Waiver Wire Week 2: Top Fantasy Football Pickups & Targets

-With Week 2 slowing drawing closer to wrapping up, the fantasy football waiver wire targets are beginning to take form.
-While you may have built a juggernaut fantasy roster through the draft, but whether it’s due to injuries or simply the need for depth, waivers will always be vital to overall success.
+With Week 2 nearing its end, the fantasy football waiver wire targets have taken form.
+You may have built a juggernaut fantasy roster through the draft, but whether it’s injuries or simply the need for depth, waivers will always be vital to overall success.

 It’s been a bit of a strange start to the season for a variety of reasons.
-For starters, a highly-touted fantasy player in Cleveland Browns wideout Josh Gordon was released just ahead of Week 2, leading to many players locking in on finding a replacement for him.
+For starters, just ahead of Week 2, it was revealed a highly-touted fantasy player in Cleveland Browns wideout Josh Gordon would be released or traded.
+This led to many fantasy owners locking in on finding a replacement for him.

-The Gordon news was only the start, and we’re going to look at a few of the top waiver-wire targets for the coming week.
-This list will be updated as the week of NFL action wraps up, but there’s no better place to start than with a player who impressed while replacing the aforementioned Browns wideout.
+The Gordon news was only the start, and we’re going to look at a few of the top waiver-wire targets for the week.
+This list will be updated as the action wraps up, and there’s no better place to start than with a player who impressed while replacing the aforementioned Gordon.

 *Note: All ownership numbers are based on Yahoo Fantasy Football.